Iterable/iterable-swift-sdk/README.md

        // ...
     }];
     ```

-    By default, if you have set `IterableAPI.email` or `IterableAPI.userId`
-    (as described above), the SDK will then register the app for remote
-    notifications automatically.

     For more information about setting iOS apps up to receive push
     notifications, take a look at the following documents from Apple: